 - Just Giving Has many categories to donate to like Animals & Pets, Art & Culture, Education, International Aid, Disability, Local community, Sports and Health & Medical.
-Join 25 thousand charities, organizations and schools.
+Join 25 thousand charities, organisations and schools.

 (C) 2018 ~ 2019 XR1 - Stats